 Want to try a helicopter?
 The Syma S107 R/C Helicopter is an amazing indoor machine that is built like a tank and really easy to fly.
 We have 3 of these, flown by my 10-year-old, 24-year-old, and myself.

-For under $20 at Amazon, you get the helicopter, remote, and USB cable.
+For under $20, you get the helicopter, remote, and USB cable.
 You can’t beat the price, or the fun.

 The Boeing Store has some really cool gifts: Airplane parts!

 Wrap your hands around an authentic Boeing 727-200 pilot yoke.
 It’s the real-deal and it’s mounted on a shiny steel stand.
 Quantities are limited and it ships the next day for $2500 USD.

 The next one’s near and dear to my heart: a Boeing 767-300 window frame!
 Rescued from a decommissioned 767, the window frame is hand-refurbished and would look beautiful on your wall.
 I’d use it as a picture frame.
 Boeing has a limited quantity available for the low, low price of $595 USD.
 (Also available are window frames from the 747, 727 and DC-9)